s207017/Financial-Analytics-Dashboard/docs/TECHNICAL_IMPLEMENTATION.md

 ## Architecture Overview

-This quantitative finance pipeline implements a modern microservices architecture with clear separation of concerns, following industry best practices for scalability, maintainability, and performance.
+This quantitative finance pipeline implements a modern microservices architecture with Kubernetes orchestration, following industry best practices for scalability, maintainability, and performance.

 ## System Architecture